yhagio/tutorialedge.net/content/typescript/angular/angular-modules-tutorial.md

 ~~~

-<div class="note">We can add our own custom components to the declarations array.
-Notice I’ve added TestComponent above. </div>
+> We can add our own custom components to the declarations array.
+Notice I’ve added TestComponent above.

 ### The @NgModule Decorator